What to Do If Your Funds Are Stolen

 - Include your address, the URL you visited, and any additional information, including which Slack channels you were a part of or how you accessed the malicious link.

-- Create new accounts, safely, and move any funds from any existing accounts to these new accounts as soon as you are in a place to do so.
-(Rushing does not help, doing it safely is the most important thing.)
+Create new accounts, safely, and move all funds from existing accounts to these new ones as soon as you are in a place to do so.
+(Rushing does not help.
+Doing it safely is the most important thing.)

-- Never enter your private keys, passwords, sensitive data on a website that you were sent via message
+Never enter your private keys, passwords, or sensitive data on a website that you were sent via message.

-If you recently participated in an ICO, you may have tokens remaining in your wallet that are not currently transferable, or perhaps these tokens will be distributed at a later date to your now compromised wallet.
+If you recently participated in an ICO, you may have tokens remaining in your wallet that are not currently transferable or, perhaps, these tokens will be distributed at a later date to your now compromised wallet.
 You will need to find out when you can send these tokens from your wallet.
-The easiest way to determine that is to reach out to that token's creators and ask them for the information and if they can be of further assistance.
+The easiest way to determine that is to reach out to that token's creators and ask them for the information and whether they can be of further assistance.

-Once you know when you can move the tokens, you will need to plan on moving your tokens as close to that time as possible.
+Once you know when you can move the tokens, you will need to plan on moving them as close to that time as possible.
 First, send 0.01 ETH into your wallet (to cover the cost of gas) and then send your tokens out of your wallet to your new, secure wallet.
-You should do this as quickly as possible as soon as the tokens can be moved.
+You should do this as quickly as possible, as soon as the tokens can be moved.

 We hope this unfortunate event does not happen to you again, or to anyone else.
-Please take your time to read through our Knowledge-Base to arm yourselves with the Knowledge to protect yourself against the phishers.
+Please take your time to read through our Knowledge-Base to arm yourself with information on to protect yourself against the phishers.